Traditional games in Indonesia

-Traditional games in Indonesia are games commonly played by Indonesian children and have roots / acculturated to the Indonesian native culture.
-Indonesian parents often using traditional games to educate their children about character building.
-As a result, nearly all children in the era before the 1990s play traditional games.
+Traditional games in Indonesia are games that are commonly played by Indonesian children and have roots / acculturated to the Indonesian native culture.
+Indonesian parents often use traditional games to educate their children about character building.
+As a result, nearly all children in the era before the 1990s played traditional games.

 Without tools

 Elephant ant man

-This game played by 2 (two) people or more. it is similar with Rock-paper-scissors from China-Japan.
+This game is played by 2 (two) or more people.
+It is similar with Rock-paper-scissors from China-Japan.
+This game is also known as suit, and are often used to determine roles or turns at the beginning of the games.